Desk888/Desk888/README.md

 </div>
 <br>

-<p style="font-size: 14px;">I'm Lorenzo, a Backend Software Engineer working primarily (but not limited to) with Python, JavaScript and Go, and SQL Databases (also not limited to).
-As I'm working on building and developing various projects on my own, your feedback becomes incredibly important to me.
-Whether it's suggestions, bug reports, feature requests, or general comments.
-Please take a moment to share your thoughts and experiences.
+<p style="font-size: 14px;">Hi, I'm Lorenzo, a Backend Software Engineer with expertise in Python, JavaScript, Go, and SQL Databases.
+I'm actively developing various independent projects, and your feedback is invaluable to me.
+Whether you have suggestions, bug reports, feature requests, or general comments, I'd greatly appreciate your input.
+Please take a moment to share your thoughts and help me improve my work.</p>
-As I independently create and enhance various projects, your feedback is extremely valuable to me.
-Be it suggestions, bug reports, feature requests, or general comments, please take a moment to share your thoughts and experiences.</p>
 <div align="center">
 <h2>Let's work together 🙏🏼 </h2>
 </div>